splunk/public-o11y-docs/gdi/opentelemetry/components/rabbitmq-receiver.rst

 .. _rabbitmq-receiver:

 ****************************************
-Redis receiver
+RabbitMQ receiver
 ****************************************

 .. meta::
       :description: The Redis receiver retrieves Redis ``INFO`` data from a specific Redis instance and builds metrics from it.

 The RabbitMQ receiver fetches stats from a RabbitMQ node using the RabbitMQ Management Plugin.
+For more information on the plugin refer to RabbitMQ's documentation at :new-page:`Management Plugin <https://www.rabbitmq.com/docs/management>`.
+The supported pipeline is ``metrics``.
+See :ref:`otel-data-processing` for more information.

 Prerequisites
 ======================

 Get started
 ======================